Emotional Journey Resource Guide

 Virtual Connections

-Virtual Connections is a free program that offers daily Zoom calls for people with aphasia and their carepartners.
+Virtual Connections is a free program from Lingraphica and Aphasia Recovery Connection that offers daily Zoom calls for people with aphasia and their carepartners.
 Sessions focus on conversation, social connection, and quality of life.
 Sessions are hosted by speech pathologists, music therapists, rehab professionals, and aphasia experts.
 Topics include travel, hobbies, book clubs, food, holidays, music, and more.

 Aphasia Simulations – Voices of Hope for Aphasia